uxlfoundation/oneAPI-spec/source/elements/oneMath/source/architecture/api_design.inc.rst

 oneMath defined datatypes
 ++++++++++++++++++++++++

 oneMath dense and sparse linear algebra routines use scoped enum types as type-safe replacements for the traditional character arguments used in C/Fortran implementations of BLAS and LAPACK.
-These types all belong to the ``oneapi::mkl`` namespace.
+These types all belong to the ``oneapi::math`` namespace.

 Each enumeration value comes with two names: A single-character name (the traditional BLAS/LAPACK character) and a longer, more descriptive name.
 The two names are exactly equivalent and may be used interchangeably.